learn-co-students/module-3-code-challenge-round-3-seattle-web-career-031119-code-challenge-1557162163/README.md

 - DOM Manipulation
 - Events and Event Handlers
 - Callbacks
-- Constructors and Prototypes or ES6 Classes (For part two)

 ## Instructions

-We're building out a commenting feature in our application (no backend persistence).
-A user should be able to create a new comment and add that comment to a 'comments list.'
-The comments list can be filtered via keyword.
+We're building out a comment feature for our appliction.
+A user should be able to create a new comment and add that comment to a `comments list`.
+The comments list can be filtered via a keyword.

+---

 ## Deliverables